thaichain/ethereum-voting/README.md

 [English](#simple-and-secure-voting-system-with-bitcoin) ∙

-## Simple and secure voting system with Bitcoin
+## Simple and secure voting system with Ethereum

 A schema designed to utilize Bitcoin cryptocurrency for secure and simple electronic voting.
 In the heart of the schema lies the [Blockchain](https://en.wikipedia.org/wiki/Bitcoin#Block_chain), so all the processes of the system are open to public audition.